TaoGrolleau/bicycle_sharing/README.md

 ## Using librairies

+We used in order to get the project running :
-- Java Spring
+- the Java Spring framework
-- HTML generated using Thymeleaf
+- the Thymeleaf framework in order to generate HTML pages
 - Bootstrap
-- Javascript pour les cartes (OpenStreetMap) et [leaflet](https://leafletjs.com/)
+- the JavaScript library [leaflet](https://leafletjs.com/) for the maps and the markers on these